fluidex/fluidex.github.io/content/pages/index/index.en.md

 ---
 template: "index-template"
-title: "Fluidex"
+title: "FluiDex"
 ---

 # FluiDex

-Fluidex team is building the first permissionless layer2 orderbook DEX on Ethereum, powered by PLONK zk-rollup.
+FluiDex team is building the first permissionless layer2 orderbook DEX on Ethereum, powered by PLONK zk-rollup.

 Checkout [this article](/en/blog/fluidex-a-zkrollup-layer2-dex/) for more info.